Chaos96/fourierft/README.md

 *ICML 2024*

 ## Update progress
-GLUE and image classification parts have been added.
+NLU (GLUE) and image classification parts have been added.

 ## Dependencies